BecauseOfProg/api-definition/topics/permissions.md

 # Permissions

-Permissions are here to allow users to do some actions using the API.
-A single user can have many permissions.
+Permissions are here to say which actions a user can do on the API.
+A single can have many permissions.

 | Name       | Resource                      | Description                          | Granted to                     |
 | ---------- | ----------------------------- | ------------------------------------ | ------------------------------ |